apps-for-linux/apps-for-linux.github.io/src/content/blog/arduino-ide.md

 ---
 title: "Arduino IDE"
+description: |
-summary: "The open-source Arduino Software (IDE) makes it easy to write code and upload it to the board"
+ "The open-source Arduino Software (IDE) makes it easy to write code and upload it to the board"
 date: 2025-04-09T14:44:00Z
 categories: ["Development"]
 authors: